FAQs about Applying to a Dietetic Internship

 FYI: when using DICAS, you do not need to calculate GPA yourself.
 You will enter in the courses and grades and the system will calculate the DPD GPA, which is also broken into DPD Science GPA and DPD Professional GPA.

 When calculating DPD GPA’s, you will only use DPD courses (not all courses required of the Nutrition major).
-Here is the most current list of DPD courses broken into the two categories.
-To help you determine your competitiveness for an internship, you should calculate an overall GPA (includes ALL courses you have taken at all colleges), DPD GPA (includes all the DPD courses), a DPD Science GPA and a DPD Professional GPA (as categorized on the list provided above).
+To help you determine your competitiveness for an internship, you should calculate an overall GPA (includes ALL courses you have taken at all colleges), DPD GPA (includes all the DPD courses), a DPD Science GPA and a DPD Professional GPA (as categorized on the list provided in FSCN 4667 or by request (email@example.com).
 You can use this website to help you with the calculations: http://www.back2college.com/gpa.htm

 If I repeated a course, do I need to count the first grade?